Ambassadors

 Every year, the Book Club as a whole decides on a book to read.
 The club meets about three times to discuss the book.
 After the group completes the book, they watch the movie version.
 Doing this gives the students a whole new perspective of the story, which helps them to better visualize characters and settings.
 Sponsors: Mary Beil & Tara Lentz

 Chess Team meets on Fridays after school at Highland Middle School.
 There is a fee of $25 to join, and attendance at tournaments is not required.
 The fee will be paid at the high school office.
 Checks may be made out to Highland Community Schools with “chess” in the memo line along with the student’s name.
 All students interested in chess are welcome to attend.
 If you do not know how to play, we will provide instruction.
 Chess sets are provided.
 At chess club, you will learn the basics of chess, how to improve your strategy, learn responsibility, build teamwork, and practice the rules of fair play.
 Instruction will be provided.
-Sponsor: Braeden Ebmeyer
+Sponsor: Daniel Podwojski

 The Coffeehouse Cabaret is one of the best things about Highland High School in the winter.
 If you want to be a part of the show, polish up your act.
 We need singers, dancers, actors, magicians, comedians, instrumentalists, and all manner of entertainers.
 Sponsor: Shannon Wesselmann